ginstrom/kanji-recognition/cline_docs/projectRoadmap.md

 ## Completed Tasks (continued)
 - [2025-05-13] Modified prepare.py to process ETL9G files individually and save to separate pickle files
 - [2025-05-13] Added checkpoint mechanism to prepare.py to resume processing from the last file
+- [2025-05-13] Added lmdb to requirements.txt and installed liblmdb-dev in Dockerfile for efficient key-value storage
+- [2025-05-14] Refactored prepare.py to use LMDB instead of pickle files for more efficient storage of processed kanji data